 No, property taxes will not be reduced when the stormwater utility fee comes into effect.
 This is because the portion of property taxes previously used to fund stormwater management projects has been relatively nominal; moving to a user fee model will have only minor impacts on the way that the City uses property taxes to support other services, such as parks, roads and social services.

 What other municipalities use a stormwater utility model?

 The stormwater utility model is quickly becoming best practice in many Canadian municipalities.
 Within the region, for example, St. Albert, Leduc, Stony Plain, Edmonton and Devon all fund stormwater services through a user fee model.

 Stormwater Network FAQs

 Stormwater is rain and melted snow that flows over the ground surface.
 In undeveloped natural areas, stormwater is absorbed by plants and soil, or finds its way back to ponds and streams.
-Hard surfaces in urban areas prevent stormwater from soaking into the ground naturally and creates runoff from lawns, roof tops, sidewalks and paved surfaces.
+However, in urban centres, hard surfaces like sidewalks, paved areas and rooftops prevent stormwater from soaking into the ground naturally.

 - Testing the quality of stormwater before it enters streams and creeks;

 - Inspecting stormwater outlets to ensure there are no blockages to water flow;